 Latex allergies can trigger hives, itching, wheezing and even difficulty breathing.
-In some cases, it can the reaction can be serious so you do need to look out for it.
+In some cases, the reaction can be serious, so you do need to look out for it.
 If you’re allergic to it, it may seem like latex is everywhere.

 While it may not be everywhere, latex can be found in some surprising everyday places.
 Like these 10:

 There are things you can do to avoid latex in your everyday life.
 For instance:

 - Call a restaurant or hair salon before you visit to find out if the staff wears latex gloves.

 - Buy Mylar balloons instead of rubber ones.

 - Instead of rubber bands, use paper clips, string, or twine.

 - If you're not sure if something has latex in it, read the label carefully.

 - While latex used to be commonly used in medical and dental offices, that is no longer the case.
 Still it is a good idea to warn your health care provider about your allergy when you make your appointment.